-The purpose of this article is to help have you prepared for the application process for life insurance after a PE and have you achieving the most affordable rates possible.
+The purpose of this article is to help have you prepared for the application process for life insurance after pulmonary embolism or blood cots and have you achieving the most affordable rates possible.

 Let’s start diving into those details now.

-More About Obtaining Life Insurance After A Pulmonary Embolism
+Life Insurance After A Pulmonary Embolism or Blood Clots

 Here’s a look at some of the questions you can expect to be asked during this phase of the application process.

 Do You Currently Smoke or Use Any Tobacco Products?
 (Guide Breaking Down Life Insurance For Smokers)

 What Is Your Current Height and Weight and Was Weight A Contributing Factor to Your PE?
 (Guide to Life Insurance for Morbidly Obese)

 Any Family History of Cancer, Heart Problems or Stroke?
 (Guide for Cancer Patients and Survivors Needing Life Insurance)